Claim: Photographs show bighorn sheep on the face of the Buffalo Bill Dam in Wyoming.

 For those who aren't familiar with the view - it's the downstream face of Buffalo Bill Dam on the Shoshoni River at Cody, Wyoming and those dots are bighorns WALKING ACROSS IT.
 They're licking the surface - salt, maybe?
 I'm just sitting here with my mouth hanging open ...

-Origins: This photo set is another case in which the overall concept is real, but the finer details have been altered: These pictures of four-legged critters on a dam face are not photographs of bighorn sheep on the Buffalo Bill Dam in Wyoming, but of Alpine ibex on the Diga del Cingino
+Origins: This photo set is another case in which the overall concept is real, but the finer details have been altered: These pictures of four-legged critters on a dam face are not photographs of bighorn sheep on the Buffalo Bill Dam in Wyoming, but of another type of animal in a very different part of the world: Alpine ibex on the Diga del Cingino

 (Cingino Dam) in northern Italy.